Consider Focusing on Outcomes Rather Than Outputs

 When evaluating where to make charitable contributions, donors are beginning to focus more on outcomes than outputs.
 What does this mean?
 Following are the differences between inputs, outputs and outcomes.

 Inputs – In the charitable world, inputs are things like dollars contributed, volunteer hours worked and items donated.

 Outputs – Charities have historically reported outputs, such as meals provided, tutoring hours conducted and clothing delivered.

 Outcomes – In contrast, outcomes demonstrate the impact on a population served, such as number of meal recipients who became self-sufficient, improvement in feelings of safety and school performance by those tutored.

 Encouraging charities to report outcomes and supporting organizations that demonstrate improvements may help optimize the impact of your contributions.

 Another way to optimize contributions is to make donations in the most tax-efficient manner possible, such as contributing assets you already own that have appreciated, using IRA dollars to make donations if you have reached age 70 ½ or setting up special charitable trusts.
 It’s wise to work with an advisor who can help ensure you are employing the most appropriate gifting strategies given your personal financial situation.

 If you’d like to begin maximizing your charitable impact, Social Impact Financial can help.
 Our advisors view charitable gifting strategies as an important part of the financial planning process and have extensive experience helping clients realize their giving objectives.

-Social Impact Financial is a specialty practice of Creative Planning.
-Each of our dedicated teams specializes in socially responsible investing and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
+At Creative Planning, we have a dedicated team that specializes in socially responsible investing and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 For assistance with your charitable gifting strategy, or for any other financial matter, please schedule a call.